Asininite/ObsidianVault/Obsidian Vault/Computer Networks/Module 3/Congestion.md

 - Open-loop congestion control
-	In open-loop congestion control, policies are applied to prevent congestion before it happens.
+	In open-loop congestion control, policies are applied to prevent congestion before it happens. use good design
 	In these mechanisms, congestion control is handled by either the source or the destination
-- Closed-loop congestion control
+- Closed-loop congestion control alleviate congestion after it happens

+- open loop algorithms are divided into
+- ones that act at the source
+   - ones that act at the destination

+- closed loop algorithms are divided into
+- explicit feedback
+- implicit feedback